 One of the key engineering challenges in solar panel design is ensuring that the panels receive the maximum possible sunlight throughout the day.
 This is achieved through solar tracking systems, which adjust the angle and orientation of the panels to follow the sun’s path.
 These systems can significantly improve energy generation by ensuring that the panels always face the sun at an optimal angle.

 Solar panels produce direct current (DC) electricity, but most of our household appliances and the electrical grid operate on alternating current (AC).
-Engineers integrate inverters into the solar panel systems to convert the DC electricity into AC, making it compatible with our electrical systems.
+A solar panel engineer integrates inverters into the solar panel systems to convert the DC electricity into AC, making it compatible with our electrical systems.
 This critical component ensures that the energy generated by solar panels can be effectively used in homes and businesses.

 Solar panels are designed to withstand various environmental conditions.
 Engineers select materials that can endure harsh weather, extreme temperatures, and UV radiation.
 The external glass covering of solar panels is tempered to resist hail and other impacts, and the frame is often made of durable materials like aluminium.
 Ensuring the long-term durability of solar panels is crucial for their economic and environmental viability.